 A management plan and legal protection are on the cards.
 Covid-19 has thrown a curve ball at timelines but MCKC is awaiting engagement with the government to bring the area’s conservation to the next stage.

 [Edited by Yao Hua Law]

-Next: Split tongues, extinct rats and other Batu Cave discoveries.
+Related story: When Invaders Move In on Batu Caves (And They Have).
 Also, check out our Ecosystems section for interviews with Zubaid Akbar Mukhtar Ahmad and Foon Junn Kit on limestone creatures.

 Disclaimer: SL Wong was involved in an early draft of the guidebook.